Beastea3/bas-doc-site/docs/tutorials/delegate.md

 ## Use Cases

-The versatility of delegated attestations on EAS becomes apparent when the attestor and the fee-covering entity are distinct.
+The versatility of delegated attestations on BAS becomes apparent when the attestor and the fee-covering entity are distinct.
 This arrangement proves beneficial, especially in scenarios such as:

 - A service intending to cover its users' attestations, addressing gas cost concerns.
 - An entity making multiple attestations but designating the recipient or another party to handle the transaction fees for on-chain processing.